Help us lead the efforts to ensure a more secure Jewish Buffalo.

 - Communications: Implementation of a rapid communication system through SCN (Secure Community Network of the Jewish Federations of North America) to provide alerts and critical information to all sectors of Jewish Buffalo.

-- Off Duty Detail(s): Coordination of scheduling of all off-duty police presence security details in the Town of Amherst.
+- Off Duty Detail(s): Coordination of scheduling of all off-duty police security details for synagogues and other agencies in the Town of Amherst and when requested, the City of Buffalo.

-- Trainings: Facilitation of Usher and Greeter Trainings, as well as Active Shooter Trainings in partnership with the Jewish Community Center.
+- Trainings: Facilitation of Usher and Greeter Trainings, as well as Active Shooter Trainings in partnership with the law enforcement.

-- Convenings: Bringing together all branches of Law Enforcement to express our appreciation and to discuss how we work best together.
+- Convenings: Bringing together all branches of Law Enforcement to collaborate and work together to maximize resources and express our appreciation.

-- Grants: Distribution of an initial round of grants to 7 community organizations to assist them in their efforts to secure their physical plants, including building hardening, access control and surveillance.
-These grants were based on written recommendations to include security reviews provided either by Department of Homeland Security or New York State Police, and suggestions (where applicable) offered from the Town of Amherst Police Department.
+- Grants: Secure Jewish Buffalo offers grants based on written recommendations to include security assessments provided either by Department of Homeland Security or New York State Police, and suggestions (where applicable) offered from the Town of Amherst Police Department.
+We have provided multiple grants to community organizations to assist them in their efforts to secure their physical plants, including building hardening, access control and surveillance.

 You Can Help